rstudio/sparkapi/README.md

 stop_shell(sc)
 ```

-Note that the above example assumes that you have previously set the `SPARK_HOME` environment variable to the location of your Spark installation.
+Note that you can either explicitly pass the path to `spark_home` as shown above or alternatively rely on the default behavior (reading the `SPARK_HOME` environment variable).

 Extension Packages
 ------------------